Ferry from Santorini to Athens (all ports)

 Here are some useful tips for your ferry trip from Santorini to Athens:

 - The port of Piraeus is the closest to the city center of Athens.
-The distance between Piraeus Port and downtown Athens is 10km.
+The distance between the port and Athens center is about 10km.
 Rafina is located 33km west of Athens.

 Where to take the ferry from Santorini to Athens

 You can catch the ferry to Athens from the port of Athinios in Santorini.
-Athinios Port is located on the western coast of Santorini, 8km from Fira and 20km from the village of Oia.
-You can get to the port of Athinios by bus, taxi or car.
+It is located on the western coast of Santorini, 8km from Fira and 20km from the village of Oia.
+You can get to the port by bus, taxi or car.

-Ferry companies are usually quite flexible when it comes to luggage size and weight.
-You can keep your luggage next to you or store your bags and suitcases in the designated luggage area on the ferry from Santorini to Athens.
+Ferry companies are usually quite flexible regarding luggage size and weight.
+You can keep your luggage next to you or store your bags and suitcases in the designated luggage area on the ferry to Athens.

 High-speed ferries do not have cabins, but they have numbered seats.
 There are cabins and numbered seats on standard ferries for a more comfortable trip.